-Open science –Open Science is the practice of science in such a way that others can collaborate and contribute, where research data, lab notes and other research processes are freely available, under terms that enable reuse, redistribution and reproduction of the research and its underlying data and methods (FOSTER Open Science Definition).
-Open Science encompasses a variety of practices, usually including areas like open access to publications, open research data, open source software/tools, open workflows, citizen science, open educational resources, and alternative methods for research evaluation including open peer review (Pontika et al., 2015).
-In academic libraries major emphasis is given to ensure open access to publications and open access to research data.
+Open science –Open Science is the practice of science in such a way that others can collaborate and contribute, where research data, lab notes and other research processes are freely available, under terms that enable reuse, redistribution and reproduction of the research and its underlying data and methods.
+Open Science encompasses a variety of practices, usually including areas like open access to publications, open research data, open source software/tools, open workflows, citizen science, open educational resources, and alternative methods for research evaluation including open peer-review (Pontika et al., 2015).
+The academic libraries mainly focus on the insurance of open access to publications and open access to research data.

 Modern research builds on extensive scientific dialogue and advances by improving earlier work.
 The Europe 2020 strategy for a smart, sustainable and inclusive economy underlines the central role of knowledge and innovation in generating growth.
-Broader access to scientific publications and data therefore helps to:
+Therefore, broader access to scientific publications and data helps to:

-- build on previous research results(improved quality of results)
+- Build on the previous research results(improved quality of results)

-- encourage collaborationand avoid duplication of effort (greater efficiency)
+- Encourage collaboration and avoid the duplication of efforts (greater efficiency)

 - Speed up innovation (faster progress to market means faster growth)